jdc-cunningham/pinebook-pro-auto-charger/madness.md

 wtf... now I can't get it to fail lol

 3...
 2...
 1... lol goes down as soon as I put the screws in... nah it's still working now but I haven't changed anything

+lmao it just went down

+it's bleeding power again ugh

+been up for a while...

+went down lol...
+I'm not keep track of time, I wonder what makes it go down

+going to try redoing connection to wifi

+this is interesting i cna see the red LED doing stuff, power fluctuation? it's not connecting to wifi...

+hmm... is this it?

+I set RX to low on setup, turns on relay immediately (stops charging) but ESP-01 is still on

+I'm liking this so far... but false hope, will see

+The other thing I have not considered is I should not keep sending a call to change the relay state if it's the same command eg. on, on, on... don't do anything until going to off

+Maybe this is it?... floating pin on rx...
+I had to ground it by setting it to low in setup?

+It's at 80% now will see if it turns itself off

+aye... it turned itself off at 80%

+I am wondering if if it's bad that every 5 minutes it charges/uncharges... maybe I'll increase that time or change the logic

+what's funny is my problems may have just been the rx pin... now I'm like "should I try the shared power supply again?"

+it's been running well right now but I don't know if it's just coincidence

+I gots to know man (Dirty Harry reference)

+Ughh.... oh my god, I've desolderd/resoldered this thing so many times

+unplugged replugged back up wifi

+I'm gonna do it... let's go

+yeap... works fine with shared power supply

+I think I can die in peace now